-- 3.1.1 A verbal or written approach to a judge regarding a specific event must be confirmed in writing by the show-giving club within 45 days of the inquiry or the assignment will be considered null and void and the judge is thereby free to accept other assignments. - 3.1.2 A judge must confirm in writing his acceptance of the assignment with a club within 45 days after receipt of confirmation by a club that the services of the judge will be required.
-If such confirmation is not received by the club within 45 days, the agreement will be considered null and void and a club is free to seek the services of another judge.
+- 3.1.1 A verbal or written approach to a judge regarding a specific event must be confirmed in writing by the show-giving club by mail or email within 30 days of the inquiry, or the assignment will be considered null and void, and the judge is thereby free to accept other assignments. - 3.1.2 A judge must confirm in writing by mail or email his acceptance of the assignment with a club within 30 days after receipt of confirmation by a club that the services of the judge will be required.
+If such confirmation is not received by the club within 30 days, the agreement will be considered null and void and a club is free to seek the services of another judge.